objectionary/lints/src/main/resources/org/eolang/motives/misc/redundant-object.md

-# Redundant Object
+# Redundant object

-If named object used only once, it's treated as "redundant", and can be inlined.
+If named object used only once, it's treated as "redundant" and can be inlined.

 Incorrect: